+NETL

+NATIONAL ENERGY TECHNOLOGY LABORATORY

-NETL's Natural Gas Infrastructure Program strengthens the reliability, public safety, operational efficiency, and flexibility of the nation's aging natural gas infrastructure pipelines by developing effective mitigation technologies, including the development of advanced materials for natural gas pipelines.
-The Laboratory works on ways to improve midstream operations - systems that actively connect production fields with local distribution systems.
-Natural gas transmission pipelines require a long lifespan, but population growth can encroach on the lines over time, worsening the consequence of gas line failure.
-One of the sources of catastrophic failure is internal corrosion of the pipeline principally due to the presence of incidental water and CO_2 .
-Internal corrosion resulted in 10.8% of the total incidents.
-The total reported cost for the internal corrosion incidents was \$190 million.
+NETL's Natural Gas Infrastructure Program strengthens the reliability, public safety, operational efficiency, and flexibility of the nation's natural gas infrastructure pipelines.
+We use the most modern and effective leakage mitigation technologies, including the development of advanced materials for our natural gas pipelines.

+The Laboratory works on ways to improve midstream operations systems that actively connect production fields with local distribution systems.
+Natural gas transmission pipelines require a long lifespan.
+Population growth can encroach on the lines over time, putting new communities at potential risk.
+Our leakage mitigation technologies aim to protect those communities.

+One of the possible sources of leakage is internal corrosion of the pipeline principally due to the presence of incidental water and CO_2 .
 While the gas is nominally dried prior to introduction to the pipeline, water can accumulate in low areas of the line.
 CO_2 , as a natural gas impurity, is a significant issue because it will dissolve in residual water to form corrosive carbonic acid.
-This situation can be further exacerbated by the high partial pressure of CO_2 in the pipeline.
-Presently, internal corrosion is assessed through regular inspection during pipeline pigging.
+This situation can be further exacerbated by the high partial pressure of CO_2 in the pipeline

+ADVANCED NATURAL GAS PIPELINE MATERIALS

+Presently, internal corrosion is assessed through regular inspection during pipeline pigging, which is the practice of using pipeline inspection devices, generally referred to as pigs or scrapers, to perform maintenance operations.
 However, preventive maintenance is costly and may require the venting of natural gas prior to inspection.
-Natural gas leaks www.NETL.DOE.gov ADVANCED NATURAL GAS PIPELINE MATERIALS caused by corrosion can be prevented by applying protective coatings and liners to pipelines.
+Natural gas leaks caused by corrosion can be prevented by applying protective coatings and liners to pipelines.
 This can be accomplished by developing advanced materials that block the permeation of corrosive species to pipelines substrates.

 Key focus areas of the program's research are: